 Remember that you are a unique individual and so is your body; take the time to find out what your body needs to thrive.
 What are the foods that nourish you and give you energy?
 What exercises do you find fun and challenging?
 What spiritual practices give you clarity of mind and purpose?

-Protect your forever home on this Earth and you’ll find that growing older is a piece of cake.
+Protect your forever home on this Earth and you’ll find that aging gracefully is a piece of cake.

 Getting older doesn’t mean remaining stuck in your routines!
 Continue to explore what excites you, what scares you, what interests you.